DFE-Digital/sts-plan-technology-for-your-school/docs/Authentication.md

    - The application checks if the requested page requires authentication.
 This is done using `PageModelAuthorisationPolicy`.

 4. **User Organisation Requirement Check**
-   - If the page requires authentication, the application checks if the user belongs to an organization.
+   - If the page requires authentication, the application checks if the user belongs to an organisation.
    - This is done using `UserOrganisationAuthorisationHandler`.

 5. **Access Decision**